It is unimaginable for many people from the British Asian community to come out as it is still a very taboo matter

-In one case, an Indian homosexual man’s concern on such a forum was about maintaining a straight marriage.
+In one case, an Indian homosexual man’s concern about such a forum was about maintaining a straight marriage.

-One creative person advised him to go for an MOC and live with a lesbian couple like a family, to avoid social trauma.
+One creative person advised him to go for a MOC and live with a lesbian couple like a family, to avoid social trauma.

 One participant recommended a visa wife and overseas marriage to him.
 This would allow the gay husband to have his own pursuits in the marriage and ‘help’ a person from a different country in need.

 The non-acceptance of sexual orientation is blurring into immigration fraud.
-Some match fixing websites allow searches for overseas brides and grooms to cover up a client’s homosexuality.
+Some matchmaking websites allow searches for overseas brides and grooms to cover up a client’s homosexuality.

 Though these MOCs are more progressive than sham marriages, to straight, clueless partners, they are still not a step towards gay marriage in the South Asian community.